rg4825/musicdiff/README.md

+Below is the documentation for the original musicdiff package.
+This repo contains a bugfix in `comparison.py` in `_annotated_note_diff()` and `_inside_bars_diff_lin()` such that the correct note in a chord is selected when there is a wrong note or accidental within the chord, rather than the root always being selected.
+There is also a modification in `visualization.py` in `show_diffs()` to smoothen the process of converting straight to musicxml.
+The rest of the package is the same.

+Additionally, there is a new script `music_vis.py` that allows the user to diff a set of Humdrum Kern Files contained across several directories, using these modifications.
+It requires MuseScore 3 to be installed, and for the paths in `mscore-wrapper` to be modified to work on a specific local to work properly.

 # musicdiff
 A Python3 package (and command-line tool) for computing and visualizing (or describing) the notation differences between two music scores, or between two folders of music scores (for ML training runs).